Twitch Integration Setup

 | "Invalid redirect URI" on Twitch | The redirect URL in your Twitch app doesn't match exactly — check for trailing slashes, wrong port, or http vs https |

 The most common issue is a redirect URL mismatch.
-The URL {BETTER_AUTH_URL}/api/bot/callback must exactly match one of the redirect URLs in your Twitch Developer Console app.
+The URL {BETTER_AUTH_URL}/api/bot/callback/twitch must exactly match one of the redirect URLs in your Twitch Developer Console app.

 Step 6: Set Up OBS Overlays